AshuVj/Code-Combiner-for-LLMs/README.md

-File Combiner Application
+Code Combiner for LLMs Application
 =========================

-The File Combiner Application is a powerful, user-friendly tool designed to streamline the process of merging multiple files into a single, cohesive output.
+The Code Combiner for LLMs Application is a powerful, user-friendly tool designed to streamline the process of merging multiple files into a single, cohesive output.
 Whether you're working with scripts, logs, or plain text documents, this application provides an intuitive interface and advanced features to make file management effortless.

 Say goodbye to the hassle of manual file merging—our application ensures accuracy, efficiency, and customization at every step.